-1 Elective Credit / 1 Year Grade Level: 9, 10, 11, 12
+1 Elective Credit / 1 Year

-This course covers the chronological development of African-Americans by examining the political, economic, social, religious, military and cultural events that affected the cultural group.
-Content will include, but is not limited to, West African heritage, the Middle Passage and Triangular Trade, the African Diaspora, significant turning points and trends in the development of African-American culture and institutions, enslavement and emancipation, the Abolition, Black Nationalist, and Civil Rights movements, major historical figures and events in African-American history, and contemporary African-American affairs.
+This course covers the chronological development of Africans in North America by examining the social, political, economic, and cultural aspects of this ethnic group.
+Content will include but is not limited to: West African heritage, the Middle Passage and Triangular Trade, the African Diaspora, the Civil War and Reconstruction, and major historical figures and events including contemporary African American affairs.

-PERSONAL FINANCIAL LITERACY HONORS
+PERSONAL FINANCIAL LITERACY

-Grade Level: 12 Course Weight: 4.5 1/2 Social Studies Credit / 1 Semester
+1/2 Social Studies Credit / 1 Semester